 Freedom to peacefully protest.

-Freedom to pursue one’s goals and interests.
+Freedom to pursue one’s goals and further their interests.

 Freedom to speak and agree or disagree with their neighbors and leaders.